andrerfcsantos/f1-discord-bot/README.md

 The bot will reply in the same channel the command was executed.

-## Running the bot on your own server
+## Running the bot on your own server/computer

 ### Prerequisites